 - marshmallow fluff & graham crackers

-- Preheat the oven to 375°F. Use a stand mixer with the paddle attachment to cream together the brown sugar, white sugar, shortening, and room temperature butter.
+- Preheat the oven to 375°F. Use a stand mixer with the paddle attachment to cream together the brown sugar, white sugar, Crisco, and room temperature butter.
 Add in the egg and beat well while pouring in the vanilla extract.

-- Add in the flour slowly, along with the baking soda, and salt.
+- Add in the flour slowly, along with the baking soda and salt.
 As soon as the flour has been added, mix in the chocolate chips.

 - Bake for 10 minutes or until the tops are just beginning to crack.
 Let cool on the baking sheet for 5 minutes before transferring to a wire cooling rack to cool completely.

-- While the cookies are cooling, use the stand mixer with a clean bowl and whisk attachment and whip the cream until stiff peaks form.
+- While the cookies are cooling, use the stand mixer with a clean bowl and whisk attachment to whip the cream until stiff peaks form.
 Add in the sugar and vanilla extract.
 Pour in the sweetened condensed milk and whisk on high until completely incorporated.